manujharit/ManujHarit/README.md

 **B. Tech. in Computer Science Engineering**
 *Dehradun Institute of Technology, Dehradun - Graduated May 2021 | CGPA: 7.44*

-## Achievements
-- **INSTA Rise Award:** Received from Infosys for quickly adapting to project needs and delivering exceptional work.

 ---

-Feel free to connect with me on [LinkedIn](linkedin_link) for collaboration or opportunities!
+Feel free to connect with me on [LinkedIn](http://www.linkedin.com/in/manuj-haritwal) for collaboration or opportunities!